ManasMadan/sih-2023-it-log/ml/Readme.md

 ## Introduction

 The primary objective of this project is to develop a regression-based machine learning model that predicts risk probability for threat detection in an IT log analyzer.
-By analyzing the provided parameters such as `SourceIP`, `DestinationIP`, `UserID`, `Device`, `EventType`, `EventDescription`, and `EventSeverity`, the model aims to give a numerical assessment of the potential risk associated with an event or activity.
+By analyzing the provided parameters such as SourceIP, DestinationIP, UserID, Device, EventType, EventDescription, and EventSeverity, the model aims to give a numerical assessment of the potential risk associated with an event or activity.

 ## Parameters

 The model utilizes the following parameters for predicting risk probability:

-- _SourceIP_: The source IP address of the event.
+- SourceIP: The source IP address of the event.
-- _DestinationIP_: The destination IP address related to the event.
+- DestinationIP: The destination IP address related to the event.
-- _UserID_: The ID of the user associated with the event.
+- UserID: The ID of the user associated with the event.
-- _Device_: The device involved in the event.
+- Device: The device involved in the event.
-- _EventType_: The type of event that occurred.
+- EventType: The type of event that occurred.
-- _EventDescription_: A description of the event.
+- EventDescription: A description of the event.
-- _EventSeverity_: The severity level of the event.
+- EventSeverity: The severity level of the event.

 These parameters are essential in providing relevant information for the model to make accurate predictions regarding the risk associated with a potential threat.